What I do

 which explanations actually helped

-That naturally led to documenting processes, creating examples, and translating messy reality into something other people could reliably use.
+That naturally led to documenting processes, creating examples, and translating messy reality into something other people can reliably use.

 Sometimes that work takes the form of: